NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 -
 Brief Relativity Summary
 -
-Brief Relativity summary; Time is not a special unit; it is part of space and should be measured in meters.
+Time is not a special unit; it is part of space and should be measured in meters.
 This 'fact' means that the speed of light is a unitless measure equal to one and the second is equal to 186,000 miles.

 This means that energy and mass are the same thing.
 Mass is not matter; it is an attribute of matter.
 A kg is 89.9 Peta J or 25 Tera watt hrs.
 This might take 186k miles to absorb.

 Note: the Nagasaki bomb released 1g of energy, a 21 mega ton bomb releases a kg of energy, 1000 x Nagasaki.
-Annual world electricity production is about 24,000 TWh or 947 kg (947,000 Nagasaki sized bombs).
+Annual world electricity production is about 24,000 TWh or 947 kg (947,000 Nagasaki sized bombs.
+I am aware of the rounding error here but am trying to communicate not get lost in the weeds.
+One Nagasaki is actually 1.0242 g)

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.